-In the event that a Formal Investigation is conducted, the investigator will prepare a written report that includes a statement of the allegations and issues, the positions of the Complainant and Respondent, a summary of the evidence, an explanation of why any proffered evidence was not considered, credibility determinations when appropriate, findings of fact, and an analysis of whether this Policy was violated.
-When the Respondent is a student, the report will include a recommendation to the Student Conduct Officer regarding whether there are any policy violations.
+In the event that a Formal Investigation is conducted, the investigator will prepare a written report that includes a statement of the allegations and issues, the positions of the Complainant and Respondent, a summary of the evidence, an explanation of why any proffered evidence was not investigated, and considered, credibility determinations when appropriate, findings of fact, and an analysis of whether a violation has occurred this Policy was violated.
+When both parties are students the Respondent is a student, the report will include a recommendation to the Student Conduct Officer regarding whether there are any policy violations.
 (See Appendix E: Sexual Violence and Sexual Harassment Student Adjudication Framework.)
 For all other matters the report will include an analysis and determination by the investigator of whether this Policy has been violated.
-In determining whether this Policy was violated, the investigator will apply the preponderance of evidence standard.
+The Indetermining whether this Policy was violated, the investigator will apply the preponderance of evidence standard.